604adrian/consciousness-meter-cli/README.md

 ## What is a 'consciousness meter'?

-    In the 'The Character of Consciousness' by David Chalmers, a consciousness meter is defined as a hypothetical device that will measure whether or not a given object is conscious.
+    In the 'The Character of Consciousness' by David Chalmers, a consciousness meter is defined as a hypothetical device that will measure whether or not a given object is conscious.[^1]

        For example, if you point a consciousness meter at yourself, then it will scan you and report back that you are conscious -- if you point at another person who is awake, it will probably say they are conscious.
 If you point it at a person in a coma, or an inanimate object like a rock, it will probably say they are not (there might not be entirely true but we'll get to that in a second).
 The consciousness meter would be useful for descerning between, for example, a patient who is completely brain dead versus a pateint who is fully awake but completely paralyzed.
 It would also be useful for determining edge cases of lifeforms that are not obviously conscious but not obviously not conscious, either (examples include slugs, bugs, Venus Fly Traps, or a flying alien trapped on Venus).

        A consciousness meter is usually described as some far-flung futuristic technology, like self-driving cars, quantum computers or printers that actually function properly.
-Case in point: Chalmers himself seems to be of the view that the mighty consciousness meter will not be here for some time to come, and the CIA even invited Chalmers to come give a talk for them --- they seemed visibly interested in the part of the talk about the consciousnes meter.
+Case in point: Chalmers himself seems to be of the view that the mighty consciousness meter will not be here for some time to come,[^2] and the CIA even invited Chalmers to come give a talk for them --- they seemed visibly interested in the part of the talk about the consciousnes meter.[^3]

        I think it is safe to say, then, that if we were to get a consciousness meter, it would be a huge technological advancement for humanity.
 That's where this program comes in.